qlaffont/fortnite-api/README.md

 # Fortnite-API
-A simple to use module for interacting with the FortniteTracker API.
-Inspiration from Jake-Ruston and Xilixir packages
+A simple to use module for interacting with Fortnite API.
+Inspiration from Jake-Ruston and Xilixir packages.

+Support:
+You can support me with a donation : [Paypal Donation](https://www.paypal.me/qlaffont)

 ## Install